linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week.md

 ---
+aliases:
+- Alias_65_The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
+  Executives Swung From Hope to Despair in the Space of a Week.md
-title: The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week
+- Example_Alias_The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week
+tags:
+- tag_example
+- example_tag
+title: The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
+  Executives Swung From Hope to Despair in the Space of a Week
 ---

 # The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week